Brazilian integralism: Attitudes of the Vargas dictatorship

 In the beginning of the 1930s, Brazil went through a strong wave of political radicalism.
-Following the Brazilian Revolution of 1930, the oligarchic First Brazilian Republic was overthrown and replaced by the new revolutionary government of Getúlio Vargas.
+Following the Revolution of 1930, the oligarchic First Brazilian Republic was overthrown and replaced by the new revolutionary government of Getúlio Vargas.
 The new government had a degree of support from workers because of the labor laws he introduced, and competed with the Brazilian Communist Party for working-class support.
 In the face of communist advances, and at the same time building on his intensive crackdown against the Brazilian left, Vargas turned to the integralist movement as a single mobilized base of right-wing support.
 With center-left factions excluded from the Vargas' coalition and the left crushed, Vargas progressively set out to co-opt the populist movement to attain the widespread support that allowed him eventually (in 1937) to proclaim his Estado Novo—a corporatist "New State".

 Integralism had a rapidly growing membership throughout Brazil by 1935, especially among German Brazilians and Italian Brazilians (approximately two million people), and began to fill this ideological void.
 In 1934, the Integralists targeted the communist movement of Luiz Carlos Prestes, mobilizing a conservative base of mass support that engaged in street brawls.
 In 1934, after Vargas' delicate alliance with labor disintegrated and formed his new alliance with the AIB, Brazil entered one of the most agitated periods in its political history.
 Brazil's major cities began to resemble 1932–1933 Berlin with its street battles between the Communist Party of Germany and the Nazi Party.
 By mid-1935, Brazilian politics had been drastically destabilized.

 Crackdown and legacy

 When Vargas established full dictatorial powers under the Estado Novo in 1937, he turned against the integralist movement.
 Although AIB favored Vargas' hard right turn, Salgado was overly ambitious, with overt presidential aspirations that threatened Vargas' grip on power.
 In 1938, the Integralists made a last attempt at achieving power, attacking the Guanabara Palace during the night, but police and army troops arrived at the last minute, and the ensuing gunfight ended with around twenty casualties.
 This attempt was called the Integralist "Pajama Putsch".

 The AIB disintegrated after that 1938, and in 1945, when the Vargas dictatorship ended, Salgado founded the Party of Popular Representation (PRP), which maintained the ideology of Integralism, but without the uniforms, salutes, signals, and signs.
 The various political leaderships raised among Integralism dispersed into various ideological positions during subsequent political struggles.
 Some former members participated in the 1964 military coup that overthrew President João Goulart.
-Other former integralists associated later with the Left, such as Goulart's foreign minister Santiago Dantas, and the Catholic bishop D. Hélder Câmara.
+Other former integralists associated later with the Left, such as Goulart's foreign minister San Tiago Dantas, and the Catholic bishop D. Hélder Câmara.